-As soon as practicable after ratification and adoption of this MOU, IHSS providers shall be reimbursed for the purchase of SamTrans bus passes under the following conditions:
+As soon as practicable after ratification and adoption of this MOU, IHSS providers shall be reimbursed for the purchase of SamTrans bus passes or Caltrain monthly passes under the following conditions:

-- 1. The fund shall be limited to a total of \$20,000 for each contract year. - 2.
-Providers must purchase a monthly pass from SamTrans (currently costing \$38.00).
+- 1. The fund shall be established in the amount of \$30,000.
+Any remaining funds will roll over into the next contract year. - 2.
+Providers must purchase a monthly pass from SamTrans (currently costing \$48.00) or Caltrain.
 The Provider will submit evidence to the Public Authority of purchase in the form of an original or photocopy receipt.
-Within 10 working days after receiving such evidence of purchase, the Public Authority will issue a check to the Provider in the amount of \$30.00. - 3.
+Within ten (10) working days after receiving such evidence of purchase, the Public Authority will issue a check to the Provider in the amount of \$38.40. - 3.
 No Provider will be reimbursed for more than one pass in any given month. - 4.
-The reimbursement described in paragraph 2 above will be on a first-come, first-served basis (based on submission of evidence of purchase) and shall be limited to the first \$1680.00 reimbursed in any given month.
-Except as provided in the following paragraphs, once \$1680.00 is reimbursed in any month, no further applications for reimbursement will be accepted. - 5.
-Should less than \$1680.00 be reimbursed in any month, the excess funds shall be rolled over into the next month to supplement the monthly rate of \$1680.00 and into subsequent months within the same contract year.
-At the end of each contract year, any remaining funds shall be rolled forward to the next month. - 6.
-Should the Public Authority be able to secure a different rate from SamTrans for monthly passes, or should the cost for such passes change, the Provider will be reimbursed for 80% of the cost of the monthly pass with the same total limit of \$1680.00 per month as described above and under the same conditions as described in the preceding paragraphs of this Article 13.
+The reimbursement described in paragraph 2 above will be on a first-come, first-served basis (based on submission of evidence of purchase) and shall be limited to the first \$2500.00 reimbursed in any given month.
+Except as provided in the following paragraphs, once \$2500.00 reimbursed in any month, no further applications for reimbursement will be accepted. - 5.
+Should less than \$2500.00 be reimbursed in any month, the excess funds shall be rolled over into the next month to supplement the monthly rate of \$2500.00 and into subsequent months within the same contract year.
+Any remaining funds shall be returned to the Public Authority at the expiration of this MOU. - 6.
+Should the Public Authority be able to secure a different rate from SamTrans or Caltrain for monthly passes, or should the cost for such passes change, the Provider will be reimbursed for 80% of the cost of the monthly pass with the same total limit \$2500.00 per month as described above and under the same conditions as described in the preceding paragraphs of this Article 13.

-Section 13.2 Health, Dental, Vision and Life Insurance Benefits
+Section 13.2 - Health, Dental and Vision Insurance Benefits